 This page will continuously be updated with conference information.

-The Administrative Professionals Conference is designed to celebrate, empower and educate Administrative Professionals at James Madison University and the surrounding area.
+The Administrative Professionals Conference is designed to enhance administrative skills, create a space to gather and network and inspire professional growth at James Madison University and the surrounding area.
 The program is aimed at administrative assistants, executive assistants, office managers, secretaries, receptionists, and support staff.

 Location: